input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

   datum `UpdateCommitteeDatum ATMSMultisignatureAggregatePubKey`.

 - `length atmsNonSigningPubKeys == length atmsNonSigningPubKeysMerkleProofs` is true, and write this quantity as `numNonSigners` (the number of nonsigners).
-We must further verify that `atmsCommitteeeSize - numNonSigners > atmsCommitteeeSize * n / d` (in the real number sense) i.e., there are strictly more signers than the required threshold.
+We must further verify that there are enough signers (by subtracting the `numNonSigners`) where the committee size is taken as the integer `atmsCommitteeeSize`.

 - Every `atmsNonSigningPubKeysMerkleProofs` is distinct (requiring that these are sorted lexicographically makes this check easy) and all of the